iHeslop/TickIt-frontend/README.md

 ## Frontend MVP

-- Ability to add, complete, delete and edit todos
+- Ability to add, complete, delete and edit to-dos
 - Typescript & testing with React Test Library
 - All errors must be handled and passed on properly back to the user (toast notifications are a good way of doing this)
 - Must look polished, there is an example image attached to this spec and there are hundreds of examples of good looking todo apps online